xrdocs/automation/_tutorials/wae-smart-licensing.md

 Note: the WAE Server NETCONF port (2022 by default) must always be reachable by the WAE Design client for Smart Licensing to be used.

+### Troubleshooting

+On the WAE Server, set verbosity to 60 (debug) for the respective nimos prior to running a collection. $WAE_RUN/packages/cisco-wae-nimo/priv/work/<network>/lfi_igpconfig1.log will contain essential information pertaining to licensing.
+Together with $WAE_RUN/logs/wae-java-vm.log and $WAE_RUN/logs/cisco-wae-smart-license.log, we will be help determine issues if any.